-- 72. (1) The Cabinet may make regulations generally for administering this Law and for giving effect to its objects, purposes and intentions, or with respect to any matter or thing by or under this Law that may be or is to be prescribed. - (2) Regulations made under this section may, in particular - - (a) prescribe the categories of persons to whom WORC may offer training and employment services;
+- 72. (1) The Cabinet may make regulations generally for administering this Act and for giving effect to its objects, purposes and intentions, or with respect to any matter or thing by or under this Act that may be or is to be prescribed. - (1A) If the Cabinet is satisfied that it is equitable that any regulation should have retrospective effect in order to confer a benefit upon or remove a disability attaching to any person or class of persons, that regulation may be given retrospective effect for that purpose.
+66 - (2) Regulations made under this section may, in particular - (a) prescribe the categories of persons to whom WORC may offer training and employment services; - (b) authorise the taking, in relation to any person who is in custody, of all such steps as may be necessary for photographing, measuring, taking the fingerprints of, or otherwise identifying that person in such manner as may be provided by the regulations; - (c) prescribe the forms, notices, certificates, licences, permits, warrants, books, registers or other documents to be used and the particulars to be given in connection with this Act; - (d) prescribe - (i) the different types of work permits which may be issued; - (ii) the persons by whom they may be issued; - (iii) the procedure relating to dealing with such permits; - (iv) all other terms, conditions and other matters which are connected with such permits; - (e) prescribe the financial standing requirements which persons holding certain types of permanent residence under this Act must have; - (f) prescribe the fees to be payable in respect of any application, licence or permit granted or any certificate or other document issued under this Act and the circumstances under which such fees may be abated or waived;

-- (b) authorise the taking, in relation to any person who is in custody, of all such steps as may be necessary for photographing, measuring, taking the fingerprints of, or otherwise identifying that person in such manner as may be provided by the regulations; - (c) prescribe the forms, notices, certificates, licences, permits, warrants, books, registers or other documents to be used and the particulars to be given in connection with this Law; - (d) prescribe - - (i) the different types of work permits which may be issued; - (ii) the persons by whom they may be issued; - (iii) the procedure relating to dealing with such permits; - (iv) all other terms, conditions and other matters which are connected with such permits; - (e) prescribe the financial standing requirements which persons holding certain types of permanent residence under this Law must have; - (f) prescribe the fees to be payable in respect of any application, licence or permit granted or any certificate or other document issued under this Law and the circumstances under which such fees may be abated or waived; - (g) prescribe the amount and nature of any security to be furnished for the due carrying out of any condition which may be attached to the grant of any licence or permit, or to the issue of any certificate or other document under this Law; - (h) provide for the submission by a company, firm or other business enterprise, to the Board, of Business Staffing Plans, prescribing the contents of and procedures concerning such plans and the method of granting work permits following approval of such plans; and - prescribe the penalties that may be imposed for the contravention of regulations, directions and other forms of subordinate legislation made or issued under this Law. - 73.
-The Cabinet may issue policy directions to the Boards and the Immigration Appeals Tribunal for their guidance in the exercise of their respective powers, duties and functions under this Law, and it shall be the duty of the Boards and the Immigration Appeals Tribunal to put into effect and to carry out such directions.
+- (g) prescribe the amount and nature of any security to be furnished for the due carrying out of any condition which may be attached to the grant of any licence or permit, or to the issue of any certificate or other document under this Act: - (h) provide for the submission by a company, firm or other business enterprise, to the Board, of Business Staffing Plans, prescribing the contents of and procedures concerning such plans and the method of granting work permits following approval of such plans; and - prescribe the penalties that may be imposed for the contravention of regulations, directions and other forms of subordinate legislation made or issued under this Act.